Back to All Events

 EVENT OBJECTIVES

-To generate actionable, innovative youth-led solutions to financing for sustainable local development challenges through a dynamic hackathon format.
+1. To generate actionable, innovative youth-led solutions to financing for sustainable local development challenges, specifically within the thematic areas of climate financing, digital tools and domestic resources, youth engagement in local government finance and debt, and access to private finance for young entrepreneurs, through a dynamic hackathon format.

-To foster collaboration and knowledge exchange among youth from diverse regions, promoting cross-continental partnerships.
+2. To foster collaboration and knowledge exchange among youth from diverse regions, promoting cross-continental partnerships for addressing shared financing challenges across the identified themes.

-To explore and co-develop innovative financing models that address barriers to youth access to finance and contribute to SDG advancement, drawing on key themes from the UN Youth Office webinar.
+3. To explore and co-develop innovative financing models that address barriers to youth access to finance and contribute to SDG advancement, drawing on key themes from The Youth Cafe consultation with a focus on solutions related to the themes above.

-To align youth-driven solutions with the FFD4 Outcome Document's core action areas related to financing for development.
+4. To align youth-driven solutions with the FFD4 Outcome Document's core action areas related to financing for development, emphasizing the role of youth in innovative and inclusive financing mechanisms across all four thematic areas.

-To provide a platform for youth voices to be heard by key stakeholders, including delegates and experts at the FFD4 Conference.
+5. To provide a platform for youth voices to be heard by key stakeholders, including delegates and experts at the FFD4 Conference, showcasing concrete, youth-led solutions to critical financing gaps.

 To help achieve the event objectives, the following guiding questions have been developed.They are intended to frame discussions and focus participant contributions, and steer the event toward the expected outcomes.